jackyef/react-isomorphic-data/docusaurus/docs/hocs/withLazyData.md

 1. `fetchData(): Promise<any>`

     A function that will send the request to the endpoint.
 You can use this inside an event handler such as `onClick` to trigger the request on demand.
 The promise will resolve with the data from the endpoint with exactly the same value as `data`.
+Fetching data this way will respect the DataState[`fetchPolicy`](../others/caching.md#caching-strategies).

 2. `data <any>`